easeway/go-cliview/README.md

 				MaxWidth: 10,	// limit the maximum column Width
 				Align: cv.AlignLeft,	// this is default
 										// can be cv.AlignRight, cv.AlignMiddle
-			},
+				Fetcher: func(col cv.Column, row map[string]interface{}) interface{} {
+					// optional function for fetching cell data with special logic.
+					// with this function, the column can be a virtual column which doesn't
+					// require the Field in the table data but calculated from other fields },
+				Formatter: ...,  // same as Output.Formatter but operates on column level },
 			...
 		},